 STEP 6: Add the eggs one at a time, beating for 30 seconds between each addition.
 You should have a nicely emulsified batter that resembles mayonnaise.

 STEP 7: Combine the milk and lemon juice in a measuring cup.
-Then with the mixer on the lowest speed, add half of the dry ingredients followed by half of the milk mixture.
+Then with the mixer on the lowest speed, add half of the dry ingredients followed by half of the wet ingredients.
 Repeat with the remaining ingredients, mixing only until it's just combined.

-STEP 8: Pour the batter into your greased cake pan and bake.
+STEP 8: Pour batter into your prepared pan and bake.

-Once the cake has cooled completely, pour the icing over the top and allow it to dry before slicing the cake.
+Once the cake has finished baking, allow it to cool in the pan for 15 minutes before transferring it to a cooling rack.
+When it has cooled completely, pour the icing over the top and allow it to dry before slicing the cake.

 Storage